easydigitaldownloads/edd-blocks/readme.txt

 This plugin requires [Easy Digital Downloads](https://wordpress.org/plugins/easy-digital-downloads/ "Easy Digital Downloads").

-EDD Blocks adds a new "Downloads" block to the new WordPress editor, also known as Gutenberg (more blocks may be added in the future).
+EDD Blocks adds a "Downloads" block to the new WordPress editor, also known as Gutenberg.

-The Downloads block allows you to display a grid of Downloads on your site, similar to the [downloads] shortcode already provided by Easy Digital Downloads.
+The Downloads block allows you to display a grid of Downloads on your site similar to the [downloads] shortcode already provided by Easy Digital Downloads.
+The Downloads block provides a visual representation of your downloads, allowing you to see a real-time preview of your downloads as you configure the various settings.

+As well as being able to display downloads, a grid of Download Categories or Download Tags can be shown.

+Additional blocks may be created in a future version.

+Display a grid of Downloads:

+1. Set how many downloads should show per page
+1. Set how many columns of downloads should show
+1. Show or hide the buy button
+1. Show or hide the price
+1. Show or hide thumbnail images
+1. Show or hide the excerpt
+1. Show or hide the full content
+1. Show or hide the pagination
+1. Order downloads by "Date Created", "Earnings", "ID", "Price", "Random", "Sales", "Slug" or "Title"
+1. Order downloads in an "Ascending" or "Descending" order
+1. Show downloads from a specific category

 == Installation ==